VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Tell me about a time when you resolved a conflict.
+In the hospital, two of my staff members had a disagreement.
+I need them to work together, so I asked them to meet and solve their disagreement at least that in a work environment they would be able to be professional and work together.
+I told them if they would not solve the problem between them, I would have to intervein and meet with both of them to sort the matter.
+Happilly they were able to solve the situation between them two and I did not need to intervein.

 Tell me about a time you failed and what you have learned from it.